Tanjingw/jtanucph/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a graduate student at the University of Copenhagen, my research is in field of empirical development economics and labour economics based on structural form.
-Specifically, my recent research is social integration of migrant populations in China using the Household Behaviour Structural Model, and the impact of a quasi-natural experiment about inland waterway navigation on economic development using Dynamic Spatial Structural Model.
+I am a graduate student at the University of Copenhagen, my main research is development economics and labour economics based on structural form.
+Specifically, my recent projects are social integration of migrant population using Household Behaviour Structural Model, and the impact of a quasi-natural experiment about inland waterway navigation on economic development using Dynamic Spatial Structural Model.
 {style="text-align: justify;"}